 - ½ teaspoon Worcestershire sauce

 - ½ teaspoon garlic powder

 - ¼ teaspoon pepper

-- The Chipotle Southwest Sauce will expire when your mayo or Greek yogurt does.
-So check their containers for the date.
+- Refrigerate in an airtight container.
+The sauce will expire when your mayo or Greek yogurt does (check their containers for the date).

 If you make my Chipotle Southwest Sauce, don’t forget to leave this recipe a rating, comment, or like.
 Tag me on social media using the hashtag #EntirelyElizabeth when sharing your own personal photos making this recipe.
 I would love to see your version and know your thoughts!

 I’m absolutely in love with this chipotle sauce!
 Its flavor and consistency are just perfect.
 Would make more for my siblings to try!

 I love this sauce!
 The chipotle flavor is spot-on, and it’s got a great consistency.
 I use it to marinate my chicken before grilling, and I also like to dip tortilla chips in it.
 It’s just perfect!

 I always try to avoid eating things with artificial colors and preservatives and so many store-bought sauces have all kinds of strange things in them.
 I love being able to make this sauce fresh at home in just a few minutes.